-Independence Day on September 16 is the most widely celebrated of Mexico's four political national holidays
+Independence Day on September 16 —marking events that led to the creation of the Mexican Republic— is the most widely celebrated of Mexico's political holidays

 Guide to Mexico's public holidays, civic holidays, and annual festivity dates